pcdshub/happi/docs/source/client.rst

 .. ipython:: python

-    from happi import Client, Device
+    from happi import Client, HappiItem

     client = Client(path='doc_test.json')

-    device = client.create_device("Device", name='my_device',prefix='PV:BASE', beamline='XRT', z=345.5, location_group="Loc1", functional_group="Func1", device_class='types.SimpleNamespace', args=[])
+    item = client.create_item("HappiItem", name='my_device',prefix='PV:BASE', beamline='XRT', z=345.5, location_group="Loc1", functional_group="Func1", device_class='types.SimpleNamespace', args=[])

-    device.save()
+    item.save()

-Alternatively, you can create the device separately and add the device explicitly using :meth:`.Device.save`
+Alternatively, you can create the item separately and add it explicitly using :meth:`.HappiItem.save`

 .. ipython:: python

-    device = Device(name='my_device2',prefix='PV:BASE2', beamline='MFX', z=355.5, location_group="Loc2", functional_group="Func2")
+    item = HappiItem(name='my_device2',prefix='PV:BASE2', beamline='MFX', z=355.5, location_group="Loc2", functional_group="Func2")

-    client.add_device(device)
+    client.add_item(item)

-The main advantage of the first method is that all of the container classes are already stored in the :attr:`.Client.device_types` dictionary so they can be easily accessed with a string.
-Keep in mind, that either way, all of the mandatory information needs to be given to the device before it can be loaded into the database.
+The main advantage of the first method is that all of the container classes are already managed by th eclient so they can be easily accessed with a string.
+Keep in mind, that either way, all of the mandatory information needs to be given to the item before it can be loaded into the database.

 Searching the Database
 ^^^^^^^^^^^^^^^^^^^^^^
-There are two ways to load information from the database :meth:`.Client.find_device` and :meth:`.Client.search`.
-The former should only be used to load one device at at a time.
-Both accept criteria in the from of keyword-value pairs to find the device or device/s you desire.
-Here are some example searches to demonstrate the power of the Happi Client.
+There are several ways to load information from the database :meth:`.Client.find_item`, :meth:`.Client.search`, and dictionary-like access.

+:meth:`.Client.find_item` is intended to only load one item at at a time.
+Both accept criteria in the from of keyword-value pairs to find the item or items you desire.

-First, lets look for all the devices of type generic ``Device``:
+You can quickly query the client by item name and get a ``SearchResult`` that can be used to introspect metadata or even instantiate the corresponding item instance.

 .. ipython:: python

+    result = client["my_device"]

+The client acts as a Python mapping, so you may inspect it as you would a dictionary.
+For example:

+.. ipython:: python

+    # All of the item names:
+    list(client.keys())
+    # All of the database entries as SearchResults:
+    list(client.values())
+    # Pairs of (name, SearchResult):
+    list(client.items())

+You could, for example, grab the first key by name and access it using ``__getitem__``:

+.. ipython:: python

+    key_0 = list(client)[0]
+    key_0
+    client[key_0]

+Or see how many entries are in the database:

+.. ipython:: python

+    len(client)

+Here's a search that gets all the items of type generic ``HappiItem``:

+.. ipython:: python

-    results = client.search(type='Device')
+    results = client.search(type="HappiItem")

-This returns a list of zero or more :class:`SearchResult` instances, which can be used to introspect metadata or even instantiate the corresponding device instance.

 Working with the SearchResult